Pull-Request-Community/open-source-rel/Wix.com/README.md

 1. OSS Contribution Guidelines - It created an internal GitHub repository for internal employees that solely deals with how to start and release an OSS project- it contains documentation and checklists that an employee could follow to make sure they know exactly what to do since the guidelines are clearly laid out for them to use.

-2. OSS Peripheral Support - It offers help with various aspects related to OSS - ⋅⋅2.1 Documentation - Assigning technical writers to help with OSS documentation.
+2. OSS Peripheral Support - It offers help with various aspects related to OSS -

+    2.1 Documentation - Assigning technical writers to help with OSS documentation.
-  ⋅⋅2.2 Design & Branding - Helping to create a design language, logo and other branding elements for the OSS project.
+    2.2 Design & Branding - Helping to create a design language, logo and other branding elements for the OSS project.
-  ⋅⋅2.3 Licensing & Legal Compliance - Performing a license scan to make sure the project has minimal vulnerabilities and complies with OSS licensing requirements.
+    2.3 Licensing & Legal Compliance - Perform a license scan to make sure the project has minimal vulnerabilities & complies with OSS licensing requirements.
-  ⋅⋅2.4 Promotion - Utilizing tools to push the project to target audiences.
+    2.4 Promotion - Utilizing tools to push the project to target audiences.
-  ⋅⋅2.5 Wix Public Migration - Transferring the project to Wix’s public library.
+    2.5 Wix Public Migration - Transferring the project to Wix’s public library.

 3. OSS Guild-Week Contribution - It holds guild-weeks in which employees can choose to contribute and engage in various activities which are not part of their day-to-day tasks.
 One of those guild-week tracks are OSS Contribution - Once in a quarter, an employee could choose this track and for an entire week, work on an OSS project to contribute to.